mmcky/pyeconlab/pyeconlab/trade/classification/meta/README.md

 Meta Data for Classifications
 -----------------------------

-Contains pre-computed data from Classification Objects that can be useful
+Contains pre-computed data from Classification Objects that can be useful (Source Institution: 'UN')

 Files:
 ------